-Made up of Aegina, Agkistri, Spetses, Hydra, Poros, Salamina and the peninsula of Methana, the Saronic Islands are a wonderful destination all year round for your luxury yacht charter due to its sheltered location and breathtaking natural beauty.
-The Saronic Gulf is located within easy reach of Athens, where this postcard pretty and understated group of islands has much to offer the visitor including alternative cuisines, boutique stores, effortless luxury, and the convenience of its proximity to the country's dynamic capital city.
+Made up of Agistri, Aegina, Spetses, Hydra, Poros, Salamina and the peninsula of Methana, the Saronic Islands are a wonderful destination all year round for your luxury yacht charter due to its sheltered location and breathtaking natural beauty.
+The Saronic Gulf is located within easy reach of Athens, where this postcard-pretty and understated group of islands has much to offer the visitor including alternative cuisines, boutique stores, effortless luxury, and the convenience of its proximity to the country's dynamic capital city.

 The Sporades Islands Yacht Charter

-The Sporades Islands lie on the eastern coast of mainland Greece and consist of 11 islands of which only 4 are inhabited: Skiathos, now known by many for this is where the worldwide acclaimed feature Mamma Mia was filmed, Skopelos, Alonnisos and Skyros.
+The Sporades Islands lie on the eastern coast of mainland Greece and consist of 11 islands of which only 4 are inhabited: Skiathos, now known by many for this is where the worldwide acclaimed feature Mamma Mia was set, Skopelos, Alonnisos, and Skyros.

 These idyllic islands are a fertile and green archipelago that is different from other islands anywhere else in Greece.
 It is for this reason that they have become known as the emerald of the Aegean, with pine-forested mountains slope down to some of the best beaches in the Mediterranean and clear blue-green waters.
 These beautiful islands present the opportunity for a simple and slower way of life, so you can truly unwind and enjoy a therapeutic holiday in the sunshine.